On this page:

 - Database call metrics: The overall database access metrics across the application (all business transactions) are visible on the application flow map and the Database Calls dashboard.

-- When a database Collector has been set up in AppDynamics Database Monitoring, you can link to that product from the Application and Database Calls dashboards.
-If you have already associated the database server with a Database Collector in Database Visibility, the Database Monitoring UI opens.
-If not, you are prompted to link the database server to a Collector already configured in Database Monitoring.
+- When a database Collector has been set up in AppDynamics Database Visibility, you can link to that product from the Application and Database Calls dashboards.
+If you have already associated the database server with a Database Collector in Database Visibility, the Database Visibility UI opens.
+If not, you are prompted to link the database server to a Collector already configured in Database Visibility.

 To monitor call performance to a database, confirm that it appears in the Databases Calls list and has its own Database Calls dashboard.
 If a database is not appearing, check the configuration.